liamnaddell/fsdesign/README.md

     }
 }

-//NOTE: This presumes the filesystem driver is active + responding to messages at all times...
+//NOTE: This presumes the filesystem driver is active + responding to messages at all times.
+//        The FS driver can fork() to handle individual filesystems
+//Another design would involve a block driver process linking to a filesystem, and responding
-//NOTE: This might force one driver process to handle multiple filesystems across devices, maybe not what we want. int handle_mount_request(device d, const char *loc) {
+//to mount requests by querying each shared object. int handle_mount_request(device d, const char *loc) {
     bool found_device_driver = false;